Allen-Tildesley/examples/guide.md

 ```
 &nml nblock=20, nstep=1000, dt=0.001 /
 ```
-and the key/value pairs may be set out on different lines if you wish.
+and the `key=value` pairs may be set out on different lines if you wish.

 ##Initial Configuration
 Simulation runs require a starting configuration which can usually be prepared using